el-grudge/simple-deep-pod/README.md

 Check out the [DEEP-POD infographic](DEEP-POD-Infographic.pdf) for a discussion on the general architecture and design of the tool and how each component was evaluated.

 **You can try the app [here](https://simple-deep-pod.streamlit.app/) 🚀**

+You can also watch a video demonstrating how to use the tool [here](https://www.youtube.com/watch?v=KfvTXmTHRkI).

 **Chat 💬**